 If you follow baseball closely, you know there has been much discussion this year about "fixing the game."
 Even low-scoring 9-inning games are long and dull.
 Strikeout numbers are higher than ever, and batting average and slugging percentage numbers are trending downward.
 There have been 6 no-hitters just 6 weeks into the 2021 season.
 To put this in perspective, Corey Kluber's no-no from two days ago was the 311th in MLB history, going back to July 15, 1876, when George Bradley of the St. Louis Brown Stockings no-hit the Hartford Dark Blues 2-0.

 Wednesday, May 19, 2021

-New York Mets are playing.
+The title of this post has nothing to do with the way the New York Mets are playing.
 Sure, they've been up and down this past week.
 Their offense is unwatchable at times, which predates many of their better players going on the IL.
 The team's chances of ever fulfilling their offensive potential now seem to hang on whether they can get their best players healthy and keep them that way.
 All things considered, the Mets are doing okay right now, keeping things going despite the ever-growing Injured List.
 Even a tough loss tonight from a tired bullpen doesn't change that.